Current Pediatric Cancer Research Areas

 Grant Cycle is currently Open for submissions!

 Grant applications will be accepted starting January 1, 2017.
+Applications are due by May 1, 2017.
 For more information and procedures,please see the Grants tab above.The Foundation currently funds grants for research in the following areas:

 Stem Cell Transplantation: Ongoing research in stem cell transplantation includes the identification of alternative allogeneic (non-identical human) donors, including unrelated umbilical cord blood, unrelated adult bone marrow, mismatched family member, new methods to purify autologous (patient’s own) stem cells, and reduction in complications of graft-versus-host disease.